 - Press the Windows key and search for “powershell”.
 Click on Run as Administrator.

-- In PowerShell, write the following command:
+Run the Windows PowerShell app as administrator on your device. - In PowerShell, write the following command:

 Add-LocalGroupMember -Group “Administrators” -Member “USER_NAME”